HasanTarik-REC/Note-Collections/Third Year/Odd Semester/System Analysis and Design/System Development Life Cycle.md

 Depending on the user's request system analyst needs to initial investigation.
 After the initial investigation, a system analyst or system analyst team builds a demo system.
 Different system analysts can form different demo systems.
 According to which system analyst should go forward.
 Those systems are called candidate systems.

+### **<br/>What are the considerations that act as important factors in deciding a candidate system?**

+#### `Considerations for candidate system:`
+  - Operations of existing systems.
+  - Maintenance that focuses on "patching" programs.
+  - Enhancements that involve major modifications in program structure.
+  - Requests for candidate systems.
+#### `On the human side, the computer department has to provide the following:`
+  - Computer operators to run the equipment.
+  - Data entry personnel.
+  - Systems analysts to define and design specifications.
+  - Application programmers to convert system specifications to computer programs.
+  - Maintenance programs to repair errors.
+  - Supervisors, project leaders, and managers to coordinate the jobs with the users.

 ### **<br/>To what extent and how quickly a user-originated idea is converted to a feasibility study depends on which factors?**

 The factors are given below